 - 1.1 These Guidelines set out the way in which Members and officers of the Council should behave towards one another.
 They define the roles and responsibilities of Members and officers.
-They cannot cover every eventuality, but set a framework for dealing with issues as they arise. - 1.2 The Guidelines take account of the Ethical Standards in Public Life (Scotland) Act 2000, and the Councillors' Code of Conduct, (Standards Commission for Scotland December 2010).
-Appendix C of the Councillors Code of Conduct contains a model Protocol for Relations between Councillors and Employees in Scottish Councils, breach of which contravenes the Councillors Code of Conduct.
-These Guidelines incorporate the provisions of the model Protocol in Appendix C. They should also be used in conjunction with other existing guidance such as the North Ayrshire Council Code of Conduct for Employees and the Council's Standing Orders.
+They cannot cover every eventuality, but set a framework for dealing with issues as they arise. - 1.2 The Guidelines take account of the Ethical Standards in Public Life (Scotland) Act 2000, and the Councillors' Code of Conduct, (Standards Commission for Scotland - December 2021).
+Appendix A of the Councillors Code of Conduct contains a model Protocol for Relations between Councillors and Employees in Scottish Councils, breach of which contravenes the Councillors Code of Conduct.
+These Guidelines incorporate the provisions of the model Protocol in Appendix A. They should also be used in conjunction with other existing guidance such as the North Ayrshire Council Code of Conduct for Employees, the Acceptable Computer Use policy and the Council's Standing Orders.